 LLM labeling.
 Pass each cluster's items to a model with a prompt: "These retro items appeared across multiple sprints.
 Generate a 3–8 word theme label and a one-sentence summary."
 The model sees real complaints — not centroids — so it produces "Deployment pipeline bottlenecks," not "Cluster 7."

 Impact scoring.
 Frequency alone is a weak ranking signal.
-A pattern that appeared in 20 of 26 sprints sounds severe; if it is "standup runs long," the actual cost is small.
+A pattern appearing in 20 of 26 sprints sounds severe; if it's "standup runs long," the actual cost is small.
 Combine three signals into a composite:

 The composite is impact = (0.4 * F) + (0.3 * S) + (0.3 * V), normalized to 0–100.
 The weighting favors patterns that are both frequent and persistently negative over patterns that are simply common.
-Tune the weights to your team.
+Add vote weights from the normalization layer as a fourth signal if your retro format captures them — they're free signal that most implementations ignore.
+Tune the weights with the team that will read the output.
 The 0.4/0.3/0.3 split is a starting point, not a verdict.

 | Rank | Pattern | Sprints Hit | Impact Score | First Seen | Status |